area9innovation/flow9/tools/flow9/readme.md

 dot on structs, which can be considered as an overloaded function.

 TODO:
-- Review postpones, and see if we can resolve some of those
+- Review postpones, and see if we can resolve some of those:
+  - Fix instantiation of subtypes from supertype typars in line 1082 + 1211 in tnode.flow
+  - Implement unification of super against overload:
+    - Convert the super to an overload and do intersect?
-- Replace the unknown subtypes in supertype with postponing?
+- Replace the unknown subtypes in supertype with postponing
+- Radical idea: Replace super with overload always?

 # Name and type lookups